ddhaese/AI_Oath/README.md

 ## Authors

 While the owner of this repository is the initiator for this project, the writing of the oath is a collaborative effort.
-A list of collaborators will be released in due course.
 Contact the repository owner if you wish to collaborate too.

 ## The Oath